canonical-web-and-design/practices/coding/js.md

 e.g. `<a data-js="index-link" href="/index">Index</a>`

 ## Performance
-  - Cache DOM queries—only select an element once.
+  - Cache DOM queries — only select an element once.
   - Use event delegation as much as possible to reduce the number of events bound to the page
   - Understand when you cause an element repaint and reduce inline style manipulations accordingly.
-If possible, always use CSS for element transforms and transitions.
+  - If possible, always use CSS for element transforms and transitions.

 ### References
 - [http://jstherightway.org/](http://jstherightway.org/)